5 Strategies for Improving Your Remarketing Campaign

 To do this, give them something novel to find upon their return that holds their attention.

 For example, do not use the same ads you used to get new visitors to your website.
-Instead, create a new set of ads for your remarketing campaign that generate curiosity for your prospects.
+Instead, create a new set of ads for your remarketing campaign that generates curiosity for your prospects.

 3. Frequency Caps